Brighton railway station: Accidents

+On 30 September 1922, control of a steam engine was lost at the engine shed.
+When the engine got to the turntable there were no buffer-stops to stop the engine.
+This caused the momentum of the engine to derail and crash through a brick wall into the street, injuring one passer-by.

 Concourse

 The concourse includes food shops, cafés, a newsagent and other food and retail outlets.
 The front of the station often sees stalls and street food vans.
-Following a request by Labour MP Peter Kyle in 2014, Southern added a street piano to the concourse, with a vintage Southern Railway logo inscribed.
+Following a request by Labour MP for Hove Peter Kyle in 2014, Southern added a street piano to the concourse, with a vintage Southern Railway logo inscribed.